CosmicTechie/Titanic-Data-Analysis/README.md

 # Titanic-Data-Analysis
-It is an anlysis of Titanic Dataset
+It is an analysis of Titanic Dataset.